limness/Voxel-Art/README.md

 }
 ```

 Once you compile the finished class.
 Select a new generator class in the Voxel World properties.
 If you have done everything correctly, the new generator class should appear in the corresponding window in the Voxel World properties.
-Select it and click **Play** or create a preview of the world by clicking **Create World**</br></br>
+Select it and click **Play** or create a preview of the world by clicking **Create World**</br>

+> If the new class does not appear in the list - restart the editor</br></br>

 ![markdown logo](https://i.ibb.co/56ywMWw/Nq-Zeez6xf-Jk.jpg)

-### Editing the world in editor mode
-The plugin allows you to pre-edit and modify the world as you see fit (and then save it to a separate file if you need it).
-To do this, go to category `Modes -> Voxel Art Editor Mode`

 # Screenshots
 ![markdown logo](http://ipic.su/img/img7/fs/UE4Editor_tLjSZZYAlk.1619035360.png)